 I wrote!
 Reader NotesGo to section

-But this solidarity marriage has a special feature: when they carry gifts they don't want to give them in hand, because they like to generate enthusiasm for the children who receive them.
-Despite this, many times, some of the little ones see them leaving and rush to embrace them.
+but this solidarity marriage has a peculiarity: when they carry the gifts do not want to hand them in hand, because they like to generate enthusiasm to the guys who receive them.
+Despite this, many times, some of the little ones see them leave and run near to embrace them.

-Rita tells that neither of us knew how to make toys, but that with love and patience they began to design the models.
+Rita says that neither of us knew how to make toys, but that with love and a lot of patience they began to design the models.

 “The one who started was my husband who collaborated with the Vicente López Food Bank classifying the food that the volunteers later took to the dining rooms, and he saw that many boys didn't have to play with and he came up with making toys for them,” says Rita and follows: “He told me to have I told him that I was going to take care of things for the babes: not only dolls, but also hand puppets, finger puppets or cloth boards so they could draw.”

-Gifts are made with wood that they recycle, fabrics that they gave them and objects that were disused.
-But the desire to help was growing so in 2009 they created the NGO UPA: United To Help.
+The gifts are made with recycled wood, fabrics that gave them and objects in disuse.
+But the desire to help was increasing so in 2009 they created the NGO UPA: Unidos Para Aguidar.
 Since then, they have volunteers with whom the tasks are distributed.

 “ My lady first looked at me to see what I was going to do.
 The goal was always for a boy to have a toy from him, not inherited, not borrowed, even if modest, that is his own,” explains Victor.

 Source: La Voz